isomerpages/govtech-gobusiness/_FAQ/1gm-marine.md

 SMO & SDO must attend a training (in-house or external) conducted by a competent person.

 #### **5. My worksite does not allow workers to hold on to mobile phones while at the work area due to safety/security reasons.
 Can I use other methods to replace TraceTogether?**
-All personnel at the worksite are required to actively use TraceTogether by downloading the TraceTogether app, or carrying TraceTogether or BluePass toekns with them at all times.
+All personnel at the worksite are required to actively use TraceTogether by downloading the TraceTogether app, or carrying TraceTogether or BluePass tokens with them at all times.
 Personnel using the TraceTogether mobile <a href="https://www.tracetogether.gov.sg/" target="_blank">app</a> must activate, and maintain the latest version of the app to facilitate contact tracking.
 The TraceTogether app must be turned on (i.e. Bluetooth is switched on) and they must carry their handphone with them at all times within the worksite.

 #### **6. Can a team be divided into sub-teams at the worksite?**
 Yes.
 Each sub-team will be treated as separate teams.
 Each sub-team will have to be segregated both at the place of accommodation as well as at the worksite from the other sub-teams even if they are doing the same activity.
 For example, if a worksite has 3 work locations e.g. vessels, each team will have to work within the designated zone and no exchange of workers between the 3 teams will be allowed.